AguaClara/String-Digester/Report_Draft2.md

 [EM: Belongs with goals.]

 The less common method of distribution, the fixed distribution system, utilizes lateral and main distribution pipes, which are placed just above the medium and spaced to give uniform distribution of water.
 The pipes generally have nozzles with a circular hole and a deflector.
 This method is commonly used with intermittent dosing, meaning flow from the system varies; it starts at a maximum and lowers as the tank empties.
 Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filters).
-Because this method is not rotating, it may be more applicable to the proposed use of a string media.
+Since this method is non-rotating, it may be more applicable for the proposed use of a string media.

 [EM: Fix grammar, spelling, and punctuation mistakes. ]